 According to the KJV, when Moses laid hands on Joshua, some of his ‘honour’ came upon him.
 The NIV uses the word “authority”.
-Considering the fact that the purpose of Moses laying hands was to give Joshua a charge or to commission him in front of everyone so they would recognize his leadership (Deut.
-34:9), I think the NIV renders a better translation.
+The purpose of this is outlined in verse 20 - so the children of Israel would be obedient.
+See also Deut.
+34:9.
 Moses commissioned Joshua.
 This was God’s means of sanctioning him and letting the people know that God’s authority rested on him to lead them.
-There was no transference of anything.
+There was no transference of anything, just a commissioning.

 43 And a woman having an issue of blood twelve years, which had spent all her living upon physicians, neither could be healed of any,

 44 Came behind him, and touched the border of his garment: and immediately her issue of blood stanched.